cpouchon/ORTHOSKIM/README.md

 CDS     matK
 ...
 ```

-By default, ORTHOSKIM provides a list for tRNA, rRNA and CDS genes in chloroplast.
-For the ribosomal complex, the gene type correspond to rRNA (*i.e.* for rrn18S, 5.8S rRNA, rrn28S) and the internal transcribed spacers (*i.e.* ITS1 and ITS2) to misc_RNA; as annotated in Org.Asm assembler.
+By default, ORTHOSKIM provides a list for tRNA, rRNA, and CDS genes in chloroplast.
+For the ribosomal complex, the gene type corresponds to rRNA (*i.e.* for rrn18S, 5.8S rRNA, rrn28S) and the internal transcribed spacers (*i.e.* ITS1 and ITS2) to misc_RNA; as annotated in Org.Asm assembler.

 ### 8.3. phyloDB database of references

-ORTHOSKIM provides a mode to create a database from the all annotations performed within the project by using the `-m phyloskim_database` mode.
+ORTHOSKIM provides a mode to create a database from all annotations performed within the project by using the `-m phyloskim_database` mode.
 For such purpose, all genes found in these annotations files are extracted following the ORTHOSKIM nomenclature.
 Output files are created according to the path-files set in the **config** file:

 ```
 CHLORO_REF_CDS=~/ORTHOSKIM-v.1.6/data/chloro_CDS_unaligned.fa                       ## [48] cpDNA CDS reference sequences FASTA file (amino-acid sequences required).
 Please check restrictions for the sequence names.
 CHLORO_REF_rRNA=~/ORTHOSKIM-v.1.6/data/chloro_rRNA_unaligned.fa                     ## [49] cpDNA rRNA gene reference sequences FASTA file (nucleotide sequences required).
 Please check restrictions for the sequence names.